 Now, what does this mean?
-To me it seems that it means that there is some difference of opinion between Railway Board and the Government of India or between the Railway Board and the Railway Ministry on this subject.
-Perhaps the Railway Board wants more money for the maintenance of the track and equipment than it is able to get.
-Who is responsible for that, we do not know.
-But the Railway Minister, when he replies to the debate, I hope, will tell us •what is the real position.
-I know in a general way that the Railway Ministry has always asked the Planning Commission to provide it with a much larger sum than has been agreed to by tthe Planning Commission. has happened in This connection the Second Plan and this has with happened in •connection with the Third Plan too.
-But what I should specifically like to know is whether the provision made by the Planning Commission sets apart an adequate sum for the maintenance of the railway track, the rollingstock and bridges and our equipment pnerally.
-If the money is not sufficient for this purpose, then it is obvious that some of the money that is being used for the construction of new works in order to move our additional traffic. ought to be diverted to maintenance.
-This would undoubtedly cause difficulties with regard to the flow of traffic, and I wonder whether the anxiety of the Railway Ministry to move traffic is partly responsible fur the present state of things.
-The Railway Ministry has already been blamed for want of wagons, for their failure to move commodities or goods lying at certain places, and it may be that the Railway Minister may, therefore, feel nervous about spending more money on maintenance lest the ability of the Railways to move traffic be further restricted.
-But the accidents that have taken place have made it necessary for us to look closely into these things.
-The statement of the Railway Minister, while it may give the facts with regard to the three cases dealt with by him, cannot be regarded as satisfactory.
-I more than the usual think something phrases and reasons are now needed to explain the present situation.
-The Railway Minister says that taking per million vehicle miles, the number of accidents was 1-41 in 1&57-58 and 122 in 1960-61, thus meaning that actually the number of accidents has Again, he says that per one declined thousand billion passenger miles, while the number of those killed and injured was 12.77 in 1957-58, it was only 498 in 1960-61.
-But can this kind of an explanation satisfy anybody?
-If his statistics convey the whole truth, then even if the number of accidents per million vehicle miles are increased or even doubled, he can still say that they are nothing in comparison with the distance covered, or hp may be able to say that it is less than the number of accidents in some other country.
-I am sure, he realises that such an explanation will not satisfy the public at all.
-What the public wants is that such accidents should be stopped in so far as they can be stopped by human endeavour, and u i, this that the Railway Minister has to attend to.
-Such ".these explanations will satisfy nobody, accidents occur, say, next year in 1962-63, an\ the number of those injured and
+To me it seems that it means that there is some difference of opinion between Railway Board and the Government of India or between the Railway Board and the Railway Ministry on this subject Perhaps the Railway wants more money for the maintenance of the track and equipment than it is able to get Who is respon sible for that we do not know the Railway Minister, when he replies to the debate I hope, will tell what is the real position I know in a general way that the Railway Ministry has always asked the Planning Commission to provide it with a much larger sum than has been agreed to by the Planning Commission This happened in connection with the Second Plan and this has happened in connection with the Third Plan too But what I should specifically like to know is whether the provision made by the Planning Commission apart an adequate sum for the maintenance of the railway track the rolling-stock and bridges and our equip-If the money is not ment conerally sufficient for this purpose, then it is obvious that some of the money that is being used for the construction of new works in order to move our additional traffic, ought to be diverted maintenance This would undoubtedly cause difficulties with regard to flow of traffic, and I wonder whetner the anxiety of the Railway Ministry to move traffic is partly responsible for the present state of things The Railway Ministry has already been blamed for want of wagons, for their failure to move commodities or goods lying at certain places, and it may be that the Railway Minister may, therefore, feel nervous about spending more money on maintenance lest the ability of the Railways to move traffic be further restricted But the accidents that have taken place have made it necessary for us to look closely into these things The statement of the Railway Minister, while it may give the facts with regard to the three cases dealt with by him cannot be regarded as satisfac-I think something more than the usual phrases and reasons are now needed to explain the present situation The Railway Minister says that taking per million vehicle miles, the number of accidents was 141 in 1957-58 and 1 22 in 1960-61, thus meaning that actually the number of accidents Again, he says that per has declined one thousand billion passenger miles, while the number of those killed and injured was 1277 in 1957-58, it this only 4 98 in 1960-61 But can kind of an explanation satisfy anybody?
+If his statistics convey whole truth then even if the number of accidents per million vehicle miles are increased or even doubled, he can still say that they are nothing in comparison with the distance covered, or he may be able to say that it is less than the number of accidents in some other country I am sure, he realises that such an explanation will satisfy the public at all What public wants is that such accidents should be stopped in so far as they can be stopped by human endeavour, and it is this that the Railway Minister Such explanations has to attend to will satisfy nobody If these accidents occur, say, next year in 1962-63, and the number of those ınjured